Susceptibility of the one-dimensional Ising model: is the singularity at T = 0 an essential one?

 where the interaction strength $J>0$ for a ferromagnetic system.
 The partition function is then

 where $\beta = 1/kT$ ($k$ being Boltzmann's constant), and the sum is over all possible states of the system (i.e, the set of all possible strings of values for the $s_i$).
-For an open-ended chain, the sum can be worked out fairly easily by a combination of direct enumeration and induction (see, for example, \cite{sta} for details):
+While the transfer-matrix technique may be applied \cite{bei,yqi}, for an open chain the sum can be worked out fairly easily by a combination of direct enumeration and induction (see, for example, \cite{sta} for details):

 Once the partition function has been obtained, the spin-spin correlations, $\langle s_is_{i+j}\rangle$, can be determined.
-These may in turn be used to find the suceptibility via a standard result from the fluctuation-dissipation theorem:
+These may in turn be used to find the zero-field suceptibility via a standard result based on the fluctuation-dissipation theorem \cite{sta}:

-with $\mu = g\mu_B$, where $\mu_B$ is the Bohr magneton and $g$ the Land\'e $g$ factor.
-(Since the magnetization $M$ is $0$, the factor of $-M^2/kT$, which would otherwise appear on the right-hand side of this equation, is absent \cite{sta}.)
+where $H$ is the applied magnetic field and $\mu$ is the effective magnetic moment of a spin.

 By definition,

 and is found in this situation to be equal to $\textrm{tanh}^l(J\beta)$ \cite{sta}.
 Inserting this result in Eq.
 (4) yields \cite{sta}, \cite{der}